 I lead the Novel Reservoir Monitoring, Modelling and Simulation (NORMS) Group, a multidisciplinary collective of geoscientists, applied mathematicians, engineers, and experimental and computational physicists.

 The group develops and applies new methods to monitor and model flow and transport in subsurface reservoirs.
-Applications of the research are numerous and include monitoring and modelling of hydrocarbon recovery (including improved and enhanced recovery), groundwater flow, magma reservoirs and geothermal resources.
+Applications of the research are numerous and include subsurface energy storage, geothermal energy, mineral resources, groundwater flow, magma reservoirs and volcanic systems.